Learning How to do Shaving with a Straight Razor Pros and Cons: For the Ultimate in Manliness

 - Makes You Feel Like a Man.

 - Little to No Continuing Costs.
 While shaving with straight razor pros and cons require a bigger initial investment, the good thing about them is that there are really no continuing costs once you’ve got all the tools.
 Still, if you don’t learn how to properly hone and sharpen your straight blade razor, you’ll end up needing to take it somewhere for sharpening, which can be expensive.

 - Better for the Environment.
 While disposable and cartridge razors simply get thrown in the trash, shaving with a straight razor pros and cons are by far the most environmentally friendly shaving method, as there is never anything to throw away or replace.

 - Should Last a Lifetime.
 With proper care, a high-quality straight razor shaving kit and accessories should last for at least your lifetime.

 - Steep Learning Curve.
 You should expect to cut yourself quite a few times as you’re learning how to shave with a straight razor, as it requires a special technique.
 Still, once you get the hang of it, this shouldn’t continue to be a problem.
-In addition to learning how to shave with a straight razor, you’ll also need to learn how to sharpen and hone it as well.
+In addition to learning how to do shaving with a straight razor pros and cons, you’ll also need to learn how to sharpen and hone it as well.

 - Danger.
 If you don’t know how to use straight-edge razors properly, you could seriously injure yourself with a straight razor (get razor cuts), so be careful!
 After all, they’re not called cut-throat razors for nothing.